XpectraNet/x0-agent/codex/XPECTRANET_CODEX_MASTER.md

 - **Week 9 (L8)**: Archival rituals, mythic surfacing

 **L9 Invocation Week**: Mythic glyph revealed, Eternal Registry opened, Silence Event (72hr no mint)

+> This sequence was performed by the Origin Circle during the first ignition of XPECTRANET.
+It remains as a guide — not a prescription.

 ---